farouqBenarous/ClienServerSocketIo/Readme.md

    `Port=port`

-* second install the Libraries using npm so : `npm install`
+* install the Libraries using npm so : `npm install`

 * finally run the server by (of course after you install node js ) : `node index.js`
 # Run Client